Key facts

 You have worked hard to get to this point.
 Ready to gain general registration as a psychologist and reach your full potential?

 For those seeking general registration as a psychologist, the Master of Psychology (Clinical) is where you might finish your study journey.
-Upon graduation, you’ll have the skills, experience and qualifications needed to apply to the Psychology Board of Australia (PsyBA) for general registration.
+Upon graduation, you will have the skills, experience and qualifications needed to apply to the Psychology Board of Australia (PsyBA) for general registration.
 With this in mind, the course is designed to prepare you for the transition from student to professional psychologist.
 It’s also accredited by the Australian Psychology Accreditation Council (APAC), making it a degree that’s sought-after by employers across the industry.

 The course also provides a pathway to further training in order to gain area of practice endorsement with the PsyBA.
 An endorsement demonstrates a registered psychologist’s high-level knowledge and qualifications in a specialised area, such as clinical psychology or neuropsychology, and can open the door to more advanced roles.